1st Surrey Rifles: 129th (FSR) Light Anti-Aircraft Regiment

 In March 1942, the 35th (First Surrey Rifles) S/L Regt RA was reorganised as 129th Light Anti-Aircraft Regiment RA (First Surrey Rifles) (TA), with 425, 426, 427 LAA Btys equipped with LAA guns instead of searchlights.
 455 LAA Battery joined on 19 May 1942 from 81st LAA Rgt.

-At first the new regiment was unbrigaded, but after training it joined 28th (Thames & Medway) AA Bde in 6 AA Division in June 1942, covering North Kent and the Thames estuary.
-It transferred to 71 AA Bde in September (except 427 LAA Bty, which remained attached to 28 AA Bde).
+At first, the new regiment was unbrigaded; however, after training, it joined 28th (Thames & Medway) AA Bde in 6 AA Division in June 1942, covering North Kent and the Thames estuary.
+It was transferred to 71 AA Bde in September (except 427 LAA Bty, which remained attached to 28 AA Bde).
 Both brigades were in 6 AA Division, which was absorbed into a larger 2 AA Group on 1 October.
-In early December 129th (FSR) LAA Rgt transferred again within 2 AA Group to 6 AA Brigade, which covered RAF airfields in East Anglia.
+In early December, 129th (FSR) LAA Rgt was transferred again within 2 AA Group to 6 AA Brigade, which covered RAF airfields in East Anglia.

 On 1 May 1943, 6 AA Bde was redesignated 102 AA Bde and transferred from AA Command to the GHQ Reserve.
 129th (FSR) LAA Regiment remained with 2 AA Group, transferring to 56 Light AA Bde and then back to 47 AA Bde by the summer, before becoming unbrigaded in September.
 By March 1944 it had joined 40 AA Bde in 2 AA Group.

 Operation Diver

 Shortly after D-Day, the Germans began launching V-1 flying bombs, codenamed 'Divers', against London.
 These presented AA Command's biggest challenge since the Blitz.
 Defences had been planned against this new form of attack (Operation Diver), but it presented a severe problem for AA guns, and after two weeks' experience AA Command carried out a major reorganisation, stripping guns from other areas and repositioning them along the South Coast to target V-1s coming in over the English Channel.
 129th (FSR) LAA Regiment rejoined 102 AA Bde, which had taken responsibility for one sector of a new belt of anti-Diver defences under 2 AA Group.

 The regiment moved with 102 AA Bde back to East Anglia under a new 9 AA Group after 21st Army Group overran the V-1 launching sites in Northern France and the Luftwaffe switched to air-launching V-1s from the North Sea during the autumn and winter.

-At the end of 1944 the Luftwaffe was suffering from such shortages of pilots, aircraft and fuel that serious aerial attacks on the UK could be discounted.
-At the same time 21st Army Group fighting in North West Europe was suffering a severe manpower shortage.
+At the end of 1944, the Luftwaffe was suffering from such shortages of pilots, aircraft and fuel that serious aerial attacks on the UK could be discounted.
+At the same time, 21st Army Group fighting in North West Europe was suffering a severe manpower shortage.
 Large numbers of AA gunners were converted into infantry, and the strength of AA Command dwindled: 455 LAA Battery was disbanded at Anerley on 22 March 1945.
-The regiment transferred to 57 LAA Bde in March, and was still in 46 AA Bde in 2 AA Group after the war's end, without ever having served overseas.
+The regiment was transferred to 57 LAA Bde in March, and was still in 46 AA Bde in 2 AA Group after the war's end, without ever having served overseas.